Thinkific Pricing: Is it Worth It?

 It’s a question I often get asked and the answer is definitely “yes.”
 You can access Thinkific’s “core” features at no charge – and without a credit card – and the company doesn’t charge a transaction fee for course sales even with the free plan.
 (You will, of course, still pay fees to PayPal or whoever you use to process credit card charges.)
-The biggest limitation is that you can only create three courses, but that’s plenty for many course creators who are just getting started, and the free plan allows for unlimited students.
+The biggest limitation is that you can only create one course, but that’s good for course creators who are just getting started and want to get a feel for the platform.

 Teachable Free Trial: Teachable doesn’t make it all that clear, but you get 14 days of their Professional plan for free just by clicking any of the “get started” links on their site and providing an e-mail address (or just go here).
 No credit card is required for the trial, but after 14-days, you will have to upgrade to a paid plan to keep going.
 (Full Teachable pricing here.)

 Kajabi Free Trial: Kajabi makes it clear that you can get 14-days of its Growth plan for free.
 In this case, a credit card is required and the paid plan kicks in at $199 a month once the trial is up unless you cancel, opt for the lower priced Basic plan, and/or opt for annual pricing.
 (Full Kajabi pricing here.)

 All in all, you get access to quite a few more features with the Teachable and Kajabi free trials, but they both end relatively quickly.
 So, they aren’t really plans – it’s not realistic to really get up and running with them.
 With Thinkific, on the other hand, there are limitations to what you can do, but you can keep going with the free plan as long as you like.